smithlabcode/preseqR/description_preseqR.md

   1.  preseqR.continued.fraction.estimate(): given a histogram, preseqR produces a continued rational function (CRF);
-  2.  preseqR.complex.curve(): given a histogram, preseqR produces a complexity curve of the library;
+  2.  preseqR.bootstrap.complexity.curve(): given a histogram, preseqR produces a complexity curve of the library;
-  3.  preseqR.print.continued.fraction(): print out the construct continued rational function in a friendly way;
+  3.  preseqR.print(): write down results into a file after running functions in preseqR
   4.  preseqR.calculate.continued.fraction(): given a CRF and its coordinates, preseqR calculates the function value.